airbr/onefile/README.md

   </body>
 </html>
 ```
 everything I intend to add builds upon this.

 iterations will be added now and then.
 Iterations are screenshots of how the sight looked on mobile, Ill figure something out as I go about tagging or marking different releases.

-Ideas:

-Build a single page website a day with tachyons components.
-Go wild on a theme, starting with Halloween?
-Learn about the challenges web developers face by trying my hand at my own hacky implementation.
-programming ideas:
-Try generating templates with tachyons.
-Make an article about one file philosophy

--